Las Vegas Dual Diagnosis Treatment

 Treatment for Co-Occurring Addiction & Mental Health Disorders

 Treating co-occurring disorders (also known as dual diagnosis treatment) is a newer development.
-We used to treat either the mental illness or the addiction first, but research has shown that the most effective treatment program is the one that treats both simultaneously.
+We used to treat either mental illness or addiction first, but research has shown that the most effective treatment program is the one that treats both simultaneously.
 Mental illness and substance abuse often go hand-in-hand.
-Sometimes the mental health disorder is what leads to addiction, but an addiction can create a mental health disorder as well.
+Sometimes a mental health disorder is what leads to addiction, but an addiction can create a mental health disorder as well.

-For example, someone with a mood disorder might use to self-medicate the adverse effects of their fluctuating mood, but then build tolerance to the substance they are using to self-medicate and then the use escalates into addiction.
-Or perhaps, someone without a mental illness, self-medicates physical pain and builds tolerance and then their use escalates to addiction and as a result of addiction, they pick up certain personality or attachment habits which then develops into a mental health disorder.
+For example, someone with a mood disorder might use to self-medicate the adverse effects of their fluctuating mood, but then build a tolerance to the substance they are using to self-medicate and then the use escalates into addiction.
+Or perhaps, someone without a mental illness, self-medicates physical pain and builds tolerance and then their use escalates to addiction and as a result of addiction, they pick up certain personality or attachment habits which then develop into a mental health disorder.

 In addition, our treatment focus is trauma-informed.
 What this means is that we look at our patients through the lens of what happened to them that led them to these maladaptive coping behaviors such as addiction.
 Most people who have an addiction aren’t even aware that they may be numbing psychological pain from an event or series of traumatic experiences as old as even childhood.